-The Ultimate Guide to Budget Travel in Tonga
+The Ultimate Guide to Tonga on a Budget

-Tropical islands, real island cultures, amazing marine wildlife… Tonga is a memorable destination especially for the budget traveller who will find that you don’t have to spend much to see the ancient Polynesian sights, unusual natural wonders and stay in a piece of island paradise.
-Sure, the activities that Tonga is most famous for such as whale swimming and scuba diving do have a hefty price tag, but there’s much more to The Kingdom of Tonga that you don’t have to spend a dime to enjoy.
-We’ll guide you through how to experience this South Pacific nation on the cheap with this guide to Tonga on a budget.
+Tropical islands, real island culture, amazing marine wildlife… Tonga is a memorable destination, especially for the budget traveller who will find that you don’t have to spend much to see the ancient Polynesian sights and unusual natural wonders and stay in a piece of island paradise.
+Sure, the activities that Tonga is most famous for such as whale swimming and scuba diving do have a hefty price tag, but there’s much more to The Kingdom that you don’t have to spend a dime to enjoy.
+We’ll guide you through how to experience this South Pacific nation on the cheap with this backpacking and budget travel guide to Tonga.

 An Intro to Tonga

-Location: In the South Pacific in the continent of Oceania.
+Location: Tonga is in the South Pacific in the continent of Oceania.
 Tonga is directly south of Samoa and two-thirds of the way between Hawaii and New Zealand.
+Find out more in Where is Tonga Located?

 Find out more in What is the Weather Like in Tonga?